kkoltun/dev_notes/java_persistence/hibernate/operations.md

 * Before a query is executed with `javax.persistence.Query` or similar Hibernate API.
 * When application calls `EntityManager#flush()` explicitly.

-Controling flushing mode:
+Controlling flushing mode:
-* `FlushModeType.AUTO` - this is the automatical mode.
+* `FlushModeType.AUTO` - this is the automatic mode.
 * `FlushModeType.COMMIT` - flushing before queries is disabled, it will happen only when transaction is committed or an explicit call to `EntityManager#flush()` is made.

 ## Detaching entity instances